Mao suit

 After the Communist victory in the Chinese Civil War and the establishment of the People's Republic of China in 1949, such suits came to be worn widely by male citizens and government leaders as a symbol of proletarian unity and an Eastern counterpart to the Western business suit.
-The name "Mao suit" comes from Chinese Communist Mao Zedong's fondness for the style.
+The name "Mao suit" comes from Chairman of the Chinese Communist Party Mao Zedong's fondness for the style.
 The garment became closely associated with him and with Chinese Communism.
-Mao's cut of the suit was further influenced by the Stalin tunic then prevalent among Soviet officials.
+Mao's cut of the suit was influenced by the Stalin tunic then prevalent among Soviet officials.
 Although it declined in use among the general public in the 1980s and 1990s due to the increasing prominence of the business suit, it is still commonly worn by Chinese leaders during important state ceremonies and functions.
 The Mao suit was also worn in North Korea by party elites.

 In the 1960s and 1970s, the Mao suit became fashionable among Western European, Australian, and New Zealander socialists and intellectuals.
 It was sometimes worn over a turtleneck.

 Origins

-When the Republic was founded in 1912, the style of dress worn in China was based on Manchu dress (qipao and changshan), which had been imposed by the Qing Dynasty as a form of social control.
+When the Republic was founded in 1912, the style of dress worn in China was based on Manchu dress (qipao and changshan), which had been imposed by the Qing dynasty as a form of social control.
 The majority-Han Chinese revolutionaries who overthrew the Qing were fueled by the failure of the Qing to defend China and a lack of scientific advancement compared to foreign colonial powers.
 Even before the founding of the Republic, older forms of Chinese dress were becoming unpopular among the elite and led to the development of Chinese dress which combined the changshan and the European hat to form a new dress.
 The Zhongshan suit is a parallel development that combined European-inspired Chinese fashion.

+In the early 1900s, Chinese schools began adopting high-collared military tunics with three pockets and five buttons, prefiguring the Zhongshan suit, while in 1905, in the aftermath of the Russo-Japanese War, Sun Yat-sen had a Yokohama tailor shop design a coat based on a Japanese uniform.
+By 1914, Sun had been photographed wearing a military-style tunic similar to the Zhongshan suit, except with seven buttons, and the next year, had a Nanjing tailor shop alter another Japanese army uniform into a tunic.
+By the time of Sun's death in 1925, the Zhongshan suit became frequently mentioned in writing.